 The Pink Hotel

-If the 'gram-worthy factor rates highly on your list of pros when looking for accomodation, then we've found the ultimate digs for you.
+If the 'gram-worthy factor rates highly on your list of pros when looking for accomodation, then I've found the ultimate digs for you.
 Located on uber-cool Cooly beach, you can't miss this candy-pink hue hotel.
 The Pink Hotel boasts 17 stunning rooms, six of which are luxury suites each with its own identity.
 They're a mix of rockstar and retro-chic with a subtle touch of Scandi.
 Expect bright pops of colour mixed with dusty jewel tones.

 Best Family-Friendly Hotels